ramuta/ninjatodo/README.md

 After the first user is created (and set as admin), the `/first-admin` URL will not work anymore (it will redirect to the main/index page).

-## Running the app
+## Running the app via run.py (recommended)

 Use **run.py** to run the web app or the tests.

 Right click on this file in PyCharm and select Run.
 Alternatively, you can run it via the terminal using `python run.py`.

 ### Running manually